Professor

 Evolutionary Ecology, Behavioral Ecology, Conservation Biology & Genetics

-Research Program: Dr. Girman is currently the Director of Graduate Studies at SSU where he serves all 14 graduate programs on the SSU campus.
-However, he remains engaged in ongoing research efforts with graduate students and undergraduates associated with biogeography, conservation ecology, and behavioral ecology of both raptors and herpetofauna, including glass lizards (Anguinae), California Giant Salamander, Pacific newts (Taricha spp.), Red-legged frogs, and California Tiger salamanders.
-Dr. Girman received both his Bachelor’s and Ph.D. degrees from the University of California Los Angeles where he worked on conservation genetics of canid species such as Gray wolves, black-backed jackals, and Channel Island foxes, with a focus on the endangered African Wild Dog (Lycaon pictus).
-His research interests have focused on conservation genetics and evolutionary ecology of a wide range of species, including African and Neotropical birds (Black-bellied Seedcracker, Little Greenbul, Sharp-shinned Hawk, Wilson’s Warbler, Catharus thrushes, threatened populations of steelhead trout, and the biogeography of Malagasy ants (genus Mystrium).
+Dr. Girman maintains ongoing research efforts with graduate students and undergraduates for the study of biogeography, conservation ecology, and behavioral ecology of vertebrates.
+Current research projects focus on field studies of herpetofauna such as red-legged frogs and California tiger salamanders as well as captive mammalian species including rhinos and giraffes.
+Dr. Girman received both his Bachelor’s and Ph.D. degrees from the University of California Los Angeles where he worked on conservation genetics of canid species such as gray wolves, black-backed jackals, and Channel Island foxes, with a focus on the endangered African Wild Dog (Lycaon pictus).
+Since then, Dr. Girman’s research interests have included conservation genetics and evolutionary ecology of a wide range of species, including African and Neotropical birds (Black-bellied Seedcracker, Little Greenbul, Sharp-shinned Hawk, Wilson’s Warbler, Catharus thrushes, threatened populations of steelhead trout, biogeography of Malagasy ants (genus Mystrium), behavior and conservation of raptors and herpetofauna, including glass lizards (Anguinae), California giant salamanders, and Pacific newts (Taricha species).

 Course Offerings: